jijoderick/jijoderick.github.io/_pages/about.md

 Outside research
 ======
 Eventhough am not an expert drawer, but I like sketching.
-I have uploaded some of my pencil sketches in the drawing section of this website
+I have uploaded some of my pencil sketches in the drawing section of this website.